TimRudy/ice-chips-verilog/README.md

 > ##### What are the 7400-series TTL chips?
 >
-> They are digital logic: Gates, multiplexers, counters, registers, adders, multipliers and more.
+> They're digital logic: Gates, multiplexers, counters, registers, adders, multipliers and more.
 See [Wikipedia full list][link-wiki-7400].

 ## Icestudio Design Flow